Facts about Shisha

 Has the Council taken any prosecutions against shisha cafes?

-Yes, several shisha cafes that were operating illegally have voluntarily closed following visits by officers from the Council's Environmental Health Department and one business has been prosecuted to date.
+Yes, several shisha cafes that were operating illegally have voluntarily closed following visits by officers from the Council's Environmental Health Department and several have been prosecuted.